 </View>

-Buttons used for actions can also be disabled from the user input with a disabled flag.
-That will completely prevent user from interacting with the Button.
+Buttons used for actions can also be disabled from user input with a disabled flag.
+This will completely prevent the user from interacting with the Button.

 <Button disabled onClick={() => {}}>